 Probate Litigation Assistance

 A number of situations may require estate litigation.
 The team at Wong Fleming can help with a wide range of probate litigation needs, which may arise when the executor fails to fulfill their duties, family members are stealing the decedent’s remaining assets and funds, creditors are making undocumented claims on the estate, family members embezzle from the trust, an executor intentionally engages in theft, and other complex situations.
-With the help of our team, you can trust that any disputes that arise regarding your loved one’s estate will be handled swiftly and privately.

 Whether the decedent’s wishes are unclear or a surviving family member simply doesn’t want to accept their clearly stated wishes, a contested will can cause delays and additional pain for a decedent’s loved ones.
 They may claim that a will is forged or falsified, that there is a newer version of the will in existence, or that the will was created under duress or coercion.

 Whatever reason someone may have for contesting a will, it’s important to bring in an attorney who can handle the matter in an objective and discreet manner.
 If the estate is in danger, move swiftly to request assistance—the more assets and funds that have been taken from an estate, the harder it will be to recover them fully.
+Probate disputes can strain relationships and prolong the process.
+Our skilled probate lawyers are experienced in resolving conflicts efficiently, saving you time, money, and unnecessary stress.

 Choose Wong Fleming for Your Probate needs